What’s in this article

 Legal Requirements of a Dormant Company in Hong Kong

 Dormant companies in Hong Kong have certain requirements to be fulfilled.
-Dormant companies are required to pay an annual business fee for the purposes of registration.
+Dormant companies are required to pay an annual business fee for registration.
 They are also required to file tax returns.
-With regard to personnel, a dormant company is required to have a minimum of one director, one company secretary, and one shareholder.
-Every dormant company is also to have a registered business address so that people will find it easier to contact the company.
+Regarding personnel, a dormant company is required to have a minimum of one director, one company secretary, and one shareholder.
+Every dormant company must have a registered business address for easier contact and communication.

 There are also several other rules which have been drawn up and are specifically targeted at dormant companies.
 Owners of dormant companies have to follow these rules which have been set up for their companies.
-Failure to adhere to these rules constitutes a violation of Hong Kong laws and will cause suitable punishments to be imposed on the companies and company owners which have broken the law.
+Failure to follow these rules violates Hong Kong laws, leading to penalties for the company and its owners.

 Types of Companies that Cannot Apply for Dormancy

 Not every company based in Hong Kong is allowed to become dormant.
 Hong Kong’s company laws state that certain companies are barred from doing so.
 In Hong Kong, there are five types of companies which are prohibited from becoming dormant.
-These companies include all financial institutions according to the Banking Ordinance, registered dealers overseen by the Commodities Trading Ordinance, companies which serve as licensed foreign exchange traders, any insurers as stipulated by the Insurance Companies Ordinance, and investment advisors registered under the Securities Ordinance.
+These companies include financial institutions, licensed traders, insurers, and investment advisors regulated under various Hong Kong ordinances.

 The differences between GAAP and IFRS can be illustrated in the table below: